logicalguess/tf-idf-spark-and-python/README.md

-TF-IDF with Spark for https://www.kaggle.com/c/word2vec-nlp-tutorial
+TF-IDF with Stanford NLP and Spark for https://www.kaggle.com/c/word2vec-nlp-tutorial

-Results are not as good as using sklearn (Python).
+Results (on test data) are not as good as using sklearn with 3-grams (Python).

 ![ ](results.png)